-We account for income taxes using the asset and liability method.
+- Income taxes We account for income taxes using the asset and liability method.
 The asset and liability method provides that deferred tax assets and liabilities are recognized for the expected future tax consequences of temporary differences between the financial reporting and tax bases of assets and liabilities, and for operating loss and tax credit carryforwards.
 We may make assumptions, judgments and estimates in order to determine the future taxable income available to support the recoverability of deferred tax assets at a more-likely-than-not threshold.
 The sources of future taxable income include 1) future reversal of existing taxable temporary differences, 2) taxable income in carryback years if carryback is permitted, 3) future taxable income from future operations, and 4) tax planning strategies.
 The degree and subjectivity and judgment increases as the source of future taxable income becomes more inherently subjective.
 Our assumptions, judgments and estimates relative to the realizability of a deferred tax asset take into account predictions of the amount and category of expected future taxable income.
 Actual operating results and the underlying amount and category of income in future years could cause our current assumptions, judgments and estimates of recoverable net deferred taxes to be inaccurate.
-Changes in any of the assumptions, judgments and estimates mentioned above related to the realizability of deferred tax assets, could materially affect our financial position and results of operations.

-We assess the recoverability of our one reporting unit's carrying value of goodwill by performing a qualitative assessment and/or a quantitative goodwill impairment test.
+Changes in any of the assumptions, judgments and estimates mentioned above related to the realizability of deferred tax assets, could materially affect our financial position and results of operations. - [®] Goodwill and intangible assets We assess the recoverability of our one reporting unit's carrying value of goodwill impairment as of each December 31.
+Management may perform an interim goodwill impairment test.
 At a minimum, we perform an annual assessment of possible goodwill impairment as of each December 31.
-Management may perform an interim goodwill impairment assessment whenever events or circumstances make it more-likely-than-not that an impairment may have occurred, such as a significant adverse change in the business climate or a decision to sell or dispose of the reporting unit.
-If we begin with a qualitative assessment and are able to support the conclusion that it is not more-likely-than-not that the fair value of the reporting unit is less than its carrying value, we are not required to perform the quantitative goodwill impairment test which compares the reporting unit's carrying value including goodwill to its estimated fair value.
+Management may perform an interim goodwill impairment assessment whenever events or circumstances make it more likely than not that an impairment may have occurred, such as a significant adverse change in the business climate or a decision to sell or dispose of the reporting unit.
+If we begin with a qualitative assessment and are able to support the conclusion that it is not more likely than not that the fair value of the reporting unit is less than its carrying value, we are not required to perform the quantitative goodwill impairment test.
+Otherwise, we are required to perform the quantitative goodwill impairment test which compares the reporting unit's carrying value including goodwill to its estimated fair value.
 We estimate the reporting unit's fair value using either the income approach based upon projected discounted cash flows of the reporting unit or the market approach based upon comparable market acquisition transactions.
-If the estimated fair value of the reporting entity exceeds the carrying value, the goodwill is not impaired, and no further review is required.
-However, if the carrying value exceeds the estimated fair value of the reporting unit, an impairment expense should be recognized for the excess of the carrying value over the fair value.
+If the estimated fair value of the reporting unit, an impairment expense should be recognized for the excess of the carrying value over the fair value.